-- Keeping it at a rolling boil for 1 minute to make sure bacteria are killed. - If you suspect the water is contaminated with chemicals boiling will not make it safe to drink only use bottled water.
+- Bring to a rolling boil to make sure bacteria are killed (boiling in a kettle will do). - If you suspect the water is contaminated with chemicals boiling will not make it safe to drink only use bottled water.

-Correctly disinfect water for drinking by:
+To disinfect small amounts of water for drinking by you can:

-- Adding 3/4 of a teaspoon (4 mL) of non-scented chlorine bleach into a clean household bucket of water (ie. 10 Litres). - Stir the water well, and let it stand for 30 minutes before using it.
+- Add 3/4 of a teaspoon (4 mL) of non-scented chlorine bleach into a clean household bucket of water (ie. 10 Litres). - Stir the water well, and let it stand for 30 minutes before using it. - Do not try to disinfect highly contaminated water with bleach, especially water that has been contaminated with sewage, as sewage contains some bugs that are not killed by chlorine.